 I can’t say that it’s never happened, but you’ll be pleased to know that most of us that benefit from GIS still possess two functioning kidneys!

-There are some great free and open source tools available, lots of affordable desktop and web tools (Mango, nudge nudge, wink wink) and also some very expensive solutions at the top that service very niche use cases.
+There are some great free and open source tools available, lots of affordable desktop and web GIS tools

 Later in the book we will be taking a more indepth look at the various open source and paid GIS software solutions, both on the desktop and the web.